Blakley/Spell-Checker-Web-App/README.md

 # Spell-Checker-Web-App

 ASP.NET Core : Spell Checker Web App </br>
-Uses a dictionary of english words pulled as our source reference. </br>
+Uses a dictionary of english words as our source reference. </br>
 After handling punctuations, any incorrect word is highlighted in red as its typed.

 ## Demo